related article: He was bullied at school but now lives a lavish lifestyle thanks to trading in Bitcoin and other cryptocurrency

-Internet creator Tim Berners-Lee withpoliticians from Ghana, France and Germany have developed an action plan to improve the Internet.
-The document, entitled “Network Contract,” consists of principles that must be followed at three levels: user, government, and company level.
-The article discusses the basic requirements at the government stage of the network contract.
+The creator of the Internet, Tim Berners-Lee, together withPoliticians in Ghana, France and Germany developed an action plan to improve the Internet.
+A document called “Network Agreement” consists of principles that must be followed at three levels: user, government and company level.
+The article discusses the main requirements at the government stage of implementing the network agreement.

 State level Internet governance

-The document states that everyone should have access to the Internet.
-For the implementation of this paragraph must meet three criteria:
+The document states that every person should have access to the Internet.
+Forthe implementation of this paragraph must meet three criteria:

 Legislatures should develop measures to comply with laws and regulations aimed at expanding access to the Internet: